oliverschwendener/ueli/README.md

 * `colorTheme` String - Sets the color theme to one of the [available color themes](#color-themes).
 Default is `osc-dark-blue`.
 * `folders` String[] - A List of the folders you want to search.
 It's recommended not to add a folder with a lot of files because that would slow down the search function drastically.
 Default are the `Start Menu` and `Desktop` folders.
 * `rescanInterval` Integer - Interval to rescan the specified folders (in seconds).
 Min=`1`, Max=`3600`.
 Default is `30`
-* `webSearches` Array of webSearch Objects - A List of custom web search engines.
+* `webSearches` Array of webSearch Objects - A list of custom web search engines.
 Default is the `Google` web search.
     * `webSearch` Object - Defines a custom web search engine
         * `name` String - Represents the displayed name of your search engine.
         * `prefix` String - Represents the prefix for your search engine.
 For example if the prefix is `g` you can type in `g?<your-search>` to search.
         * `url` String - Represents the url for the search engine.
 For example Google's url for the search engine is `https://google.com/search?q=<your-search>`.
         * `icon` String (optional) - Represents a font-awesome icon which appears for your custom search engine.
 For example the [Google icon](http://fontawesome.io/icon/google/) is `fa fa-google`.
-* `customShortcuts` Array of customShortcut Objects - A List of custom shortcuts.
+* `customShortcuts` Array of customShortcut Objects - A list of custom shortcuts.
     * `customShortcut` Object - Defines a custom shortcut.
         * `shortCut`: String - Represents the keyword for the shortcut.
 For example `vsc`.
         * `path`: String - Represents the path to the shortcut.
 For Example `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Visual Studio Code\Visual Studio Code.lnk`